-We’ve heard a lot of talk about a product called Leptiburn, so we did one of our in-depth reviews on the products.
+We’ve heard a lot of talk about a product called Leptiburn, so we did one of our in-depth reviews.
 We took a close look at ingredients, clinical research, customer service and side effects – in addition to the comments customers leave about Leptiburn.
 After a closer look, we summarized everything to give you just the information you need.

 What You Need to Know

-Leptiburn is a diet pill containing a combination of olive leaf, brown seaweed, irvingia gabonensis, panax notoginseng, green tea and yerba mate.
-You have to take two pills, twice a day.
+First off, Leptiburn is a diet pill containing a combination of olive leaf, brown seaweed, irvingia gabonensis, panax notoginseng, green tea and yerba mate.
+You take two pills, twice a day.
 Each bottle contains 120 capsules – that’s exactly enough for 30 days.
 Taking supplements on the fly is simple, a benefit with Leptiburn.

 We don’t know when Leptiburn was introduced, but we know the Biotrust Nutrition website was created in 2001.
 We also know the ingredients are all natural – a solid choice.
-You can buy Leptiburn on the official website.
-We like Biotrust Nutrition’s good BBB score, the company’s longevity in the market and the speedy response from the customer service department, but read on…
+You can buy it on the official website.
+We like the good BBB score, the company’s longevity in the market and the speedy response from the customer service department, but read on…

-Leptiburn’s Achilles heel is its ingredients.
-You need more than one good ingredient to sell a weight loss product.
-“If you take Leptiburn twice a day, as suggested, you may notice a slight boost in metabolism from the green tea extract,” says our Research Editor.
-“The other ingredients in the formula have nothing to do with metabolism, weight loss or fat loss.”
+The first thing we looked at were Leptiburn ingredients.
+You need more than one good thing to sell a weight-loss product.
+“If you take the supplement twice a day, as suggested, you may notice a slight boost in metabolism from the green tea extract,” says our Research Editor.
+“The other ingredients in the formula have nothing to do with metabolism.”
 You can buy cheap green tea extract anywhere.

 “Product did not work.
 Saw no results,” said a customer who’s used Leptiburn.